Learning Latent and Hierarchical Structures in Cognitive Diagnosis Models: Simulation Studies

 For the underlying models, we considered three settings.
 In the first setting, all the items conformed to the DINA model.
 In the second setting, half of the items were from the DINA model and the others followed the DINO model.
 In the third setting, we considered the GDINA model as the underlying data generating model.
 To satisfy identifiability conditions \citep{xu2016identifiability,gu2019sufficient,gu2019learning}, in the DINA setting, the $Q$-matrix contained two identity sub-matrices and the remaining items were randomly generated.
 In the DINA + DINO setting, the $Q$-matrix contained an identity sub-matrix for each type of the models and the remains were randomly generated.
 For the GDINA setting, we had two identity sub-matrices, and the remaining items were randomly generated and required at most 3 latent attributes.

 We considered four hierarchical structures shown in Figure \ref{fig:hier} with $K=4$.
 The test length was set to 30 ($J=30$).
 For the DINA and DINA + DINO settings, we considered two sample sizes with $N = 500$ or $1000$.
 Two different signal strengths for true item parameters were included: $\{\theta_j^+=0.9,\ \theta_j^-=0.1;\ j\in[J]\}$ and $\{\theta_j^+=0.8,\ \theta_j^-=0.2;\ j\in[J]\}$.
 For the GDINA setting, we considered two different sample sizes, $N=1000$ or 2000.
+The sample sizes considered in the GDINA settings are relatively larger than those for the DINA and DINA + DINO settings, since in the GDINA model there are more item parameters to be estimated.
 As before, we set two different signal strengths, where the highest item parameter was $0.9$ or $0.8$, and the lowest item parameters was $0.1$ or $0.2$.
 The other item parameters in between were equally spaced.
 For each scenario, we performed 50 independent repetitions.
 All model parameters were randomly initialized and the implementations were done in Matlab.